ScarlettDixon/6-Personal-Code/README.md

 Scrubbed of the pathways for security.
 A way of automating gobuster that takes common wordlists from the secclist package and runs them against a specified IP or website.
 Future improvements include more options for use and finding out a way to make pathways flexible rather than fixed.
 ##### StartAirCrak -
 Because the process of setting up Aircrack is so specific, this code was used to initialise or terminate the program.

+---
+### YoutubeDownloader -
+To keep audio copies of personal youtube videos, I developed a script to download them and convert them to the MP3 format.
+Attempts will be made in future to add more input protection and the option of keep the videos in their original mp4 format.
+Other features include:
+* Metadata addition based on the video title and author
+* Playlist or single video download
+* A number of checks to ensure ease of use
+Due to this becoming such a big project, I have given it its own folder, hopefully some future Devops content will involve testing of this script.